My books, wherever they reach,

 Date Taken: November 17th 2020

-On the back of the frame the name of the painting is written in Bô Yin Râ’s own handwriting, thus we know its title was given by the artist himself.
-The painting is discussed in the book 'Der Maler Bô Yin Râ' (The Painter
+The title of the painting is written in Bô Yin Râ's handwriting on the back of the frame, indicating that it was given by the artist.
+The painting is discussed in the book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ) by Rudolf Schott.

 Dimensions: 95 x 65